Henry Kissinger: Israeli policy and Soviet Jewry

-Arab–Israeli dispute
+Arab–Israeli conflict

-In September 1973, Nixon fired Rogers as Secretary of State and replaced him with Kissinger.
+In September 1973, Nixon fired William P. Rogers as Secretary of State and replaced him with Kissinger.
 He would later state he had not been given enough time to know the Middle East as he settled into the State Department.
 Kissinger later admitted that he was so engrossed with the Paris peace talks to end the Vietnam war that he and others in Washington missed the significance of the Egyptian-Saudi alliance.
-Sadat expected as a reward that the United States would respond by pressuring Israel to return the Sinai to Egypt, but after receiving no response from the United States, by November 1972 Sadat moved again closer to the Soviet Union, buying a massive amount of Soviet arms for a war he planned to launch against Israel in 1973.
+Egyptian president Anwar Sadat expelled Soviet advisors from Egypt in May 1972, attempting to signal to the U.S. that he was open to disentangling Egypt from the Soviet sphere of influence; Kissinger offered secret talks on a settlement for the Middle East, though nothing came of the offer.
+By March 1973, Sadat had moved back towards the Soviets, closing the largest arms package between Egypt and the Soviet Union and allowing for the return of Soviet military personnel and advisors to Egypt.